Apply for an Insurance Agent Business License in Dubai

 Adhering to anti-money laundering (AML) and know-your-customer (KYC) regulations

-Renewing the free zone business licence annually
+Renewing the free zone business license annually

 Maintaining professional indemnity insurance where required